blueprint-freespeech/gosling/docs/protocol.md

 The **'+'** operator here indicates concatenation.
 The parameters are defined as:

 - **domain_separator** : an ASCII string (without a null terminator); for the introduction handshake, this string is "gosling-introduction"; for the endpoint handshake, this string is "gosling-endpoint"
-- **client_onion_id** : an ASCII string (with a null terminator); the base-32 encoded onion service id (without the ".onion" suffix) of the connecting client's introduction server
+- **client_onion_id** : an ASCII string (without a null terminator); the base-32 encoded onion service id (without the ".onion" suffix) of the connecting client's introduction server
-- **server_onion_id** : an ASCII string (with a null terminator); the base-32 encoded onion service id (without the ".onion" suffix) of the connected server (ie: when connected to the introduction server, the introduction server's onion service id is used; when connected to an endpoint server, that endpoint server's onion service id is used)
+- **server_onion_id** : an ASCII string (without a null terminator); the base-32 encoded onion service id (without the ".onion" suffix) of the connected server (ie: when connected to the introduction server, the introduction server's onion service id is used; when connected to an endpoint server, that endpoint server's onion service id is used)
 - **client_cookie** : cryptographically-randomly generated 32 byte client cookie
 - **server_cookie** : cryptographically-randomly generated 32 byte server cookie